SBA Size Standards & SBA 8 a Regulations, 8A BD Program Requirements 13 CFR Part 124

 The Area Office determined that Carntribe alone is a small business; that Carntribe and Clement are parties to an SBA-approved 8a BD mentor-protégé arrangement; that “[t]he exception to affiliation for joint ventures between approved mentors and protégés is applicable here”.
 These are the types of situations that our SBA 8a Certification lawyers can help you with.

-when ruling on what makes a small business, the Small Business Act (Act) allows the SBA to aid, counsel, assist, and protect the interests of small business concerns, to preserve free competitive enterprise, to insure that small businesses receive a fair portion of the Federal Government’s purchases, and to maintain and strengthen the Nation’s overall economy.
+SBA Small Business Definition:When ruling on its small business definition (concern definition), the Small Business Act (Act) allows the SBA to aid, counsel, assist, and protect the interests of small business concerns, to preserve free competitive enterprise, to ensure that small businesses receive a fair portion of the Federal Government’s purchases, and to maintain and strengthen the Nation’s overall economy.

-Size Standard and Eligibility
+SBA Size Standards and Eligibility

-The company’s small business size classification or size standard eligibility is not limited to looking at just the firm.
+In compliance with SBA 8 a regulations, the company’s small business size classification or size standard eligibility is not limited to looking at just the firm.
 Instead, the SBA also analyzes the company’s and principals business relationships with other businesses and other individuals through: